marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 ```python
 >>> find_grain_size(areas, diameters, plot='area')
 ```
 in this example setting to use the area-weighted plot.
 The name of the different plots available are ```'lin'``` for the linear number-weighted plot (the default), ```'area'``` for the area-weighted plot (as in the example above), ```'sqrt'``` for the square-root grain size plot, and ```'log'``` for the logarithmic grain size plot.
 Note that the selection of different scales also implies to obtain different grain size estimations.
-Last, it is very important to note that **the mean of the square root or logarithmic grain sizes is not the same as the square root or the logarithm of the mean**!
+Last, it is very important to note that **the mean of the square root or logarithmic grain sizes is not the same as the square root or the logarithm of the grain size mean**!

 The function includes different plug-in methods to estimate an "optimal" bin size, including an automatic mode.
 The default automatic mode ```'auto'``` use the Freedman-Diaconis rule when using large datasets (> 1000) and the Sturges rule for small datasets.
 Other available rules are the Freedman-Diaconis ```'fd'```, Scott ```'scott'```, Rice ```'rice'```, Sturges ```'sturges'```, Doane ```'doane'```, and square-root ```'sqrt'``` bin sizes.
 For more details on the methods see [here](https://docs.scipy.org/doc/numpy/reference/generated/numpy.histogram.html).
 We encourage you to use the default method ```'auto'```.
 Empirical experience indicates that the ```'doane'``` and ```'scott'``` methods work also pretty well when you have a lognormal- or a normal-like distributions, respectively.
 To specify the method we write in the shell: